openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 #### Tech Preview -> GA

 * More options exposed in Monitoring Stack resource
-* We have onboard at lease few Addons on this feature.
+* We have onboard at least few Addons on this feature.
 * Our bundle is well documented on Operator Hub
 * We have few semver versions released, periodic release cycle defined.